-Candriam leverages its Candriam's ESG analytical framework to assess the environmental and/or social characteristics of the financial product.
-For sustainable investments, Candriam assesses the sustainability of companies by setting minimum thresholds for qualifying as Sustainable Investments.
+Candriam's ESG analytical framework assesses the sustainability of companies by setting minimum thresholds for qualifying as Sustainable Investments.
+For an investment to be deemed sustainable by Candriam, it must meet the following binding criteria:

 Proprietary ESG analysis

 Candriam's proprietary ESG analysis combines Business Activities Analysis and Stakeholders Analysis for a comprehensive, materiality-based, and forward-looking sustainability assessment.